MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 1. The process starts with a Contoso internal user sharing a dashboard or a report with an external user.
 If the external user is not already a guest in Contoso's Azure AD, they are invited.
 An email is sent to their email address that includes an invite to Contoso's Azure AD
 2. The recipient accepts the invite to Contoso's Azure AD and is added as a Guest user in Contoso's Azure AD.
-3. The recipient is then redirected to the Power BI dashboard, report, or app, which are read-only for the user.
+3. The recipient is then redirected to the Power BI dashboard, report, or app.

 The process is considered ad-hoc since business users in Contoso perform the invite action as needed for their business purposes.
 Each item shared is a single link the external user can access to view the content.